 An interesting characteristic about the Auburn City Center neighborhood is that there are more incarcerated people living here than 99.3% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-In addition, one of the unique characteristics of the Auburn City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.4% of the neighborhoods in America.
+In addition, the Auburn City Center neighborhood stands out for having an average per capita income lower than 97.4% of the neighborhoods in the United States.
 Also of note, 60.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, 89.6% of the real estate in the Auburn City Center neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.